Wedding Photography at Fitzrovia Chapel: A Venue in Westminster, London

 Also Consider>> Wedding Photography on the London Eye.

-The Fitzrovia Chapel includes a Champagne drinks reception after the ceremony so the couple can socialise with their guests before the wedding breakfast.
+The Fitzrovia Chapel includes a Champagne drinks reception after the Ceremony so the couple can socialise with their guests before the wedding breakfast.

 Fitzrovia Chapel – A Potted History: